Proven Advocate. Trusted Leader in Law.

 - Northwestern University Police Motorcycle Instructor School- 2017

-Graduating from La Salle University, Mr. Binns earned his B.S. in 1961 and his M.A. in Bi-Cultural Communications in 1988.
-He has provided for academic scholarships and even had the James J. Binns Fitness Center dedicated to him in 1992.
-He also donated an academic scholarship to the Delaware County Community College Police Academy, where he graduated from in 2013.
-Mr. Binns has also been appointed to the teaching faculty there.
+Mr. Binns earned his B.S. from La Salle University in 1961 and his M.A. in Bi-Cultural Communications in 1988.
+He endowed an academic scholarship and dedicated the James J. Binns Fitness Center in 1992.
+He donated an academic scholarship to the Delaware County Community College Police Academy, from which he graduated in 2013.
+He is a member of the teaching faculty.

 History of Philanthropic & Community Service

-Throughout decades of practice, Mr. Binns has paired his excellence in legal service with excellence in community care.
-He has been involved in numerous community and civic affairs, including founding Hero Plaque Programs for Police and Firefighters, Copwheels, Inc., Hero Thrill Show, Inc., Holiday Meals for Heroes, and been involved in numerous other organizations.
-He has donated hundreds of plaques for local heroes, horse trailers, supplies, equipment, and much more to law enforcement agencies.
+Mr. Binns currently serves as Deputy Chief of the Darby Twp.
+Police Department and is a nationally certified instructor of police motorcycle operators.
+He has been involved in numerous community and civic affairs, including, inter alia, founding the Hero Plaque Programs for Police and Firefighters.
+He also founded Copwheels, Inc., The Hero Thrill Show, Inc. and Holiday Meals for Heroes.
+He has donated hundreds of plaques for local heroes, as well as motorcycles, bicycles, firearms, horse trailers and much more to law enforcement agencies.

 As part of his commitment to the legal process, Mr. Binns chaired the Judicial Selection Commission of the Philadelphia Bar Association and chaired a Hearing Committee of the Disciplinary Board of the Supreme Court of Pennsylvania.
 He has repeatedly been selected by the Chief Judge of the United States District Court for the Eastern District of Pennsylvania as a Delegate to the Third Circuit Judicial Conference.
 He was appointed by the Chief Judge of the Third Circuit Court of Appeals to serve as a member of the Lawyers Advisory Committee.